Arbuda Sena members detained in Banaskantha

 Arbuda Sena has been protesting for a while now seeking the release of Chaudhary who is in jail in connection with a case of corruption during his tenure as Dudhsagar Dairy chairman.

-Jasubhai Chaudhary, a member of Arbuda Sena and one of the persons who was detained, said that around 50-60 of them were detained in different parts of Banaskantha such as Palanpur, Chhapi, Dhanera and Vadgam, while they were trying to go and submit their memorandum to state authorities seeking Chaudhary’s release.
+Jasubhai Chaudhary, a member of Arbuda Sena and one among those detained, said nearly 50-60 of them were detained in different parts of Banaskantha such as Palanpur, Chhapi, Dhanera and Vadgam, while they were trying to go and submit their memorandum to state authorities seeking Chaudhary’s release.
 Banaskantha SP Akshayraj Makwana said the members were detained as they were trying to protest without permission.